-Housing Authority of the City of Glendale is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Housing Authority of the City of Glendale is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Housing Authority of the City of Glendale serves Glendale.